-Dallas Pedestrian Accident Attorney
+Dallas Pedestrian Accident Lawyers

 If you suffered a broken leg, skull fracture, brain injury, internal damage, or another type of injury as a pedestrian in a collision in Dallas, speak to a Dallas pedestrian accident attorney.
 The lead personal injury lawyers at McGilberry & Shirer each have more than 30 years of experience in North Texas and can help you understand your rights and options after any type of pedestrian injury.
 You could achieve recovery for your past and future medical costs, pain and suffering, and lost wages after a pedestrian accident in Dallas.